 |The pump and dump scheme||Cheap to buy, therefore more comfortable to start with small trading account|

 |Short-selling scams||High probability of making substantial percentage gains|

 |Fraudulent reverse mergers||High chance of growing trading accounts quickly|

 |Guru and mining scams|

-Researching a company will help you determine whether it is a fraud or not, especially if it is a penny stock since the number of scams in the penny stock market is staggering.
+Researching a company will help you determine whether it is fraudulent or not, especially if it is a penny stock, as the number of scams in the penny stock market is staggering.

 The following tips should guide you when trading penny stocks and significantly increase your chances of success.

-Remember the pump and dump schemes we discussed above, and fraudsters usually promote individual penny stocks to suck in unsuspecting investors before dumping their shares.
+Remember the pump and dump schemes we discussed above?
+Fraudsters usually promote individual penny stocks to suck in unsuspecting investors before dumping their shares.

 To avoid this, stay away from those unsolicited penny stock recommendations.